Your Compeer Office

 Compeer Client Services

-Having the right tools can make or break any job, and most people who hobby farm want to spend more time farming and less time fretting and fixing.
-That’s why making smart choices in what you buy is critical.
-Tractors don’t come cheap, after all.
-This list covers the bare necessities of small-scale farming, to make sure you’re never left stranded in the field.
+Having the right tools makes or breaks any job, and most people who hobby farm want to spend more time farming and less time fretting and fixing.
+That's why making smart choices in what you buy is critical.
+Tractors don't come cheap, after all.
+This list covers the bare necessities of small-scale farming to ensure you never get left stranded in the field.

-Chad McGlothlen, the Director of Lending at Compeer Financial, shared some family wisdom that has proven to be accurate time and time again.
-His Grandpa Wayne always told him, “It only costs a little more to go first class.”
-Chad believes this statement rings true when it comes to the purchase of tools, equipment and vehicles needed to thrive and survive in a hobby farm setting.
-You do not need to purchase the most expensive option in order to live out this quote; you simply need to purchase the product with the most value, and that isn’t always the cheapest part, product or equipment.
+Chad McGlothlen, the Director of Lending at Compeer Financial, shared some family wisdom that has proven accurate time and time again.
+His Grandpa Wayne always told him, "It only costs a little more to go first class."
+Chad believes this statement rings true when it comes to purchasing farming tools, agricultural equipment, and vehicles needed to thrive and survive in a hobby farm setting.
+You do not need to purchase the most expensive option to live out this quote; you simply need to purchase the product with the most value, and that isn't always the cheapest part, product, or equipment.

-This is the equipment with the largest upfront cost for hobby farmers.
+This equipment carries the largest upfront cost for hobby farmers.
 However, it's also the most indispensable.
-Farming is all about hauling and rough terrain, and only certain equipment can withstand the abuse.
+Farming revolves around hauling and rough terrain, and only certain equipment can withstand the abuse.
 The absolute essentials include:

 • A pick-up truck